Het microbioom: de rol van je darmflora voor je gezondheid en welzijn - Insentials

 Fiber plays a key role in promoting the growth of beneficial bacteria in the gut.
 Dietary fibers are not broken down by the human digestive system but serve as food for certain gut bacteria.
 The fermentation of fibers by these bacteria produces short-chain fatty acids (SCFAs), which support gut barrier health and reduce inflammation.

 Fermented foods such as yogurt, kefir, kimchi, and sauerkraut contain live bacteria that can help diversify the microbiome.
 These bacteria may contribute to improving gut health by promoting the growth of beneficial bacteria and suppressing pathogenic microbes.
+Other foods also play a role: vegetables and fruits provide antioxidants, while nuts and seeds supply fiber and polyphenols that help support the diversity of the gut flora.

 Prebiotics are non-digestible substances that serve as food for the bacteria in our gut.
 They can be found in foods such as bananas, onions, garlic, leeks, and asparagus.
+A good example is inulin, a prebiotic fiber that supports the growth of beneficial bacteria in the gut.
+Some herbs and spices also contain compounds that have been associated with a positive effect on the diversity of the gut flora.

 Recent research suggests that the effects of antibiotics on the microbiome can even be long-lasting, reducing microbiome diversity and making recovery difficult.
 It's important to use antibiotics only when absolutely necessary to minimize negative effects on the microbiome.
-[13]
+[13] Supporting your gut microbiome during and after a course of antibiotics is always a good idea.

 Chronic stress can lead to an increased production of the stress hormone cortisol, which weakens the gut barrier and may promote inflammation.
 This can contribute to the development of dysbiosis, which, as we now know, can affect both our physical and mental health.

 In addition, exercise plays an important role in maintaining a healthy microbiome.
-Physical activity stimulates the growth of beneficial bacteria and improves intestinal peristalsis—the natural movement of the gut that ensures smooth digestion.
+Physical activity stimulates the growth of beneficial bacteria and improves intestinal peristalsis — the natural movement of the gut that ensures smooth digestion.

 Sleep also has an impact.
 Disrupted sleep patterns can affect the balance of gut flora.
 [14]